 North Iceland Tours

-Plough through some serious Winter snow to get to some of Iceland’s most beautiful photo spots in the North.
-Or shooting the midnight sun in mid-Summer.
-Stay just a few minutes from Goðafoss waterfall and lake Mývatn.
+Plough through some serious winter snow to get to some of Iceland’s most beautiful photo spots in the north.
+Or shooting the midnight sun in mid-summer.
+Stay just a few minutes from Goðafoss waterfall and Lake Mývatn.
 North Iceland is the place to capture the stunning Goðafoss waterfall with a whole load of ice and snow.

 Seasons: Most attractions can be seen all year.
-Daylight in Mid-Winter will be limited to 3–4 hours.
+Daylight in mid-winter will be limited to 3–4 hours.

 Private tours allow you to take your time to explore the best locations in the North.
-Visit ancient geological wonders such as Asbyrgi and then take the mountain road to the East side of Dettifoss waterfall (which is nearly impossible in the Winter.
+Visit ancient geological wonders such as Asbyrgi and then take the mountain road to the east side of Dettifoss waterfall, which is nearly impossible in the winter.

 Here is a selection of reasonably priced group tours that depart from Akureyri.
-Spend a day on the Diamond Circle to see Godafoss waterfall, Dettifoss, Namaskard and more!
+Spend a day on the Diamond Circle to see Godafoss waterfall, Dettifoss, Namaskard, and more!

-Day tours from Akureyri ours could include Goðafoss, Dettifoss, Lake Myvatn and low light at Námaskarð Hverir or Krafla Volcano.
+Day tours from Akureyri could include Goðafoss, Dettifoss, Lake Myvatn, and low light at Námaskarð Hverir or Krafla Volcano.
 The private tours are great for photographers who want to catch Goðafoss and Mývatn in a variety of light and weather conditions.
 Book a local Super Jeep to get to remote waterfalls such as Aldeyjarfoss (Winter).

-On a Self Drive there are also options to watch whales from Húsavik Photograph the Sunrise at Goðafoss if you plan carefully.
+On a self-drive, there are also options to watch whales from Húsavik.
+Photograph the sunrise at Goðafoss if you plan carefully.

 One of Iceland’s most stunning waterfalls, Godafoss is situated in the north of the island.
 The Myvatn Natural Reserve and Lake Myvatn, two of Iceland’s most stunning volcanic landscapes, are sandwiched together by the waterfall.
 The waterfall, commonly referred to as the “Waterfall of the Gods,” has long been a well-liked tourist destination.
-The waterfall is approximately 30 metres broad and 12 metres high, with the water tumbling from that height.
+The waterfall is approximately 30 meters broad and 12 meters high, with the water tumbling from that height.
 One of Iceland’s most popular waterfalls for photography, the waterfall is absolutely magnificent.
-The beautiful green greenery surrounding the waterfall creates a very attractive setting.
+The beautiful greenery surrounding the waterfall creates a very attractive setting.
 Godafoss is suitable for photo shooting in both the summer and the winter.

-The hot-springs of Námaskarð Hverir are close to Lake Myvatn and directly between Godafoss and Dettifoss.
+The hot springs of Námaskarð Hverir are close to Lake Myvatn and directly between Godafoss and Dettifoss.
 This geothermal landscape has steaming fumaroles and boiling mud pits.
 If you have a dramatic sky over the alien landscape of Námaskarð Hverir, then you can produce some extraordinary photographs.

 North Iceland in the Summer

 Some jeep tours might be able to visit the geothermal mountains of Kelingarfjöll and the hot-spring oasis of Hveravellir.
-The rough mountain roads are heavy going, but in good condition it is totally worth it.
-These locations can also be accessed from the South of Iceland.
+The rough mountain roads are heavy going, but in good condition, it is totally worth it.
+These locations can also be accessed from the south of Iceland.